Drones in Agriculture

 In Japan, scientists created insect-size drones capable of pollinating flowers in the same manner as bees.
 The drones use GPS to select the optimal flight path for pollinating all plants in a given area.
 As the world faces a crisis in dwindling bee populations, drones may very well become a replacement pollinator.

-Earlier this year, a team in Canada announced the development of a drone used for planting trees.
+Only a few years ago, in early 2020, a team in Canada announced the development of a drone used for planting trees.
 Using a pressurized air cannon, the team successfully fired small pods of seeds into the ground.
 The group estimates a single drone operator would be capable of planting 100,000 seed pods per day, with the goal of planting one billion trees by 2028.

 The agricultural community is just scratching the surface of what drone technology can provide to the industry.
 As research continues and engineers find new ways to integrate aerial data collection into farming operations, we are likely to see significant jumps in crop production.